IamSebastianDev/WatcherBot/readme.md

         body: `My watch has ended.
 I found what you were looking for!`, })

-    // closee the browser instance
+    // close the browser instance
     await browser.close()
 }